 A great photographer is good at both shooting and editing.
 There is much more you need to learn about editing, but these Lightroom tips are sure to help you greatly enhance your image quality.

-Lastly, here is a comparison between the original image and the final edit.
+Lastly, here is a comparison between the original image and the final edit with all Lightroom tips applied.